- How does the user groupware work ?

 - Password: SUPERVISOR

-- The page for managing the user groupware is displayed.
+- The user groupware management page appears.
 This page is used to:

-- migrate the data coming from a user groupware version 18 and earlier.
+- migrate data coming from a user groupware version 18 and earlier.

 The user management consists in: